LeCoupa/awesome-cheatsheets/languages/python.md

 thislist = ["apple", "banana", "cherry"]
 ```

-- List items are ordered, changeable, and allow duplicate values.
+- List items are ordered, changeable / mutable, and allow duplicate values.
+We can change, add, and remove items in a list after it has been created.

-- List items are indexed, the first item has index `[0]`, the second item has index `[1]` etc.
+- List items are zero-indexed.
+The first item has index `[0]`, the second item has index `[1]` etc.

-- The list is changeable, meaning that we can change, add, and remove items in a list after it has been created.

 - To determine how many items a list has, use the `len()` function.